-There are so many potential hazards that could harm your baby all around your humble abode.
-Making sure it is a safe environment for your little one, is one of the most important things for your baby to explore and grow safely.
+There are plenty of potential hazards that could harm your baby around your humble abode, so making sure it is a safe environment for your little one is one of the most important things for them to explore and grow safely.

 📺 The Living Room

-Adding non-slip mats under any rugs you may have, will be a lifesaver especially if you are walking on mats with your baby in your arms.
+Adding non-slip mats under any rugs on hard floors will be a lifesaver!
+Especially if you are walking with baby in your arms.

-Anchoring your TV to a wall and hide any electrical cords that might be visible for your little one to try to investigate.
+Anchor your TV to a wall, and hide any electrical cords that might be visible for your little one to try and investigate.

-If you have an open fire 🔥, I highly suggest investing in a fireplace screen to keep their little hands away!
+If you have an open fire, I highly suggest baby proofing your fireplace with a screen to keep their little hands away!

 🍽 The Kitchen

-The kitchen holds a lot of hazards and it is likely accidents can happen, so its best to be prepared because all toddlers and babies love to get their nose into everything!
+The kitchen holds a lot of hazards so its better to be prepared.
+Toddlers and babies love exploring and getting their nose into everything, and so we are here to help prevent that!

-Always cook on the back burner of the stove, to ensure they cannot reach that boiling pan of hot water that may be on.
+Always cook on the back burner of the hob to ensure they can't reach a boiling pan of hot water, or wok that's sizzling your stir fry.
+You can also get oven locks to prevent them opening your oven!

-Keeping all glassware and dishware in a top shelving unit is also a good idea.
+Keep all glassware and dishes in a top shelving unit and out of reach.

 🧸 The Nursery

-When your baby starts to sleep in their own nursery, its essential to make sure it is baby proof.
-As a lot of the time, they will more than likely be in there by themselves as they grow older.
+When your baby starts to sleep in their nursery, its essential to make sure that it is baby proof.
+Especially as they get older and start to spend more time there alone.

-Secure all dressers and bookshelves 📚 to the wall as babies love to climb on anything they can!
+Secure all dressers and bookshelves to the wall as babies love to climb on anything they can and you don't want them to topple over!

 Install safety guards on all windows in the nursery.